abhimand/personal_website/README.md

 # Personal Website
+I coded my own website for fun shortly after graduation.
+I will be honest.
+This code is not at all tasteful.
+In fact, it is disgusting and messy.
+But I did learn a lot about JavaScript and had quite a bit of fun.

 <!-- *06/17/2020* My laptop motherboard just got fried and I am currently out of town, so project will have to be on hold for now until I get a new laptop.